 QFhaCCtEBBUIAgoDFgIBAhkBAhsDAh4BAAA6wg // bxDQ3dAHLQuLMacgKwG0

 Pm1liGK + BFkQ0XXcdUEDlbDVkULWhmKSzTjLBy7fABEBAAHCwV8EGAEIABMF

 —–END PGP PUBLIC KEY BLOCK—–

 This string was created from a password that I converted with 4096-bit.
-As briefly described in the above example.
-It is safe that this key is accessible because it does not suggest my "private" key.
+As briefly described in the example above.
+It is safe to access this key as it does not allow me to infer my “private” key.

 Encrypt one now Text like “123”, then come out:

 So if you want to send an encrypted email, you also need the “public key” of the recipient.
 This is the only way to encrypt a text or file and the recipient can then open it again with his “private key”.

 The “email” itself is not encrypted, because this file (the email itself is basically the envelope) must be readable.
 So of course the recipient must be legible, just like a letter envelope, for everyone.
 But the content is “encrypted” for yourself and the recipient as explained in the example above.
 It is important that you should know that everything you write in the subject of the email and that the sender and recipient are also visible to third parties.